OneIdentity/safeguard.js/README.md

 Two-factor authentication can only be performed through `connectRsts()`, so that the secure token service can use the browser agent to redirect you to multiple authentication providers.

-Most of the examples above use the default SafeguardJs.storage locations.
+Most of the examples above use the default SafeguardJs.Storage locations.
 For RSTS and anonymous connections, SessionStorage is used to persist authentication information.
 For password and certificate authentication, LocalStorage is used, which is an in memory storage.
 By writing a new SafeguardJs storage class, these authentication values can be stored elsewhere.
 Further information can be found <a href="src/SessionStorage.js">here</a> for session storage and <a href="src/LocalStorage.js">here</a> for local storage.

 ## Getting Started With A2A